Super Game Boy

 Unused Drawing Tools

-Pro Action Replay code 7E01820D enables an otherwise-unused blue-green crayon that comes in miniature and huge sizes!
+Pro Action Replay (PAR) code 7E01820D enables an otherwise-unused blue-green crayon that comes in miniature and huge sizes!
 An icon fitting the palette scheme also exists.

 Unused and Undocumented Commands